chuhong-wang/Hartree-Fork/README.md

 # C++ Quantum Chemistry Implementation

-This project is a C++ implementation of quantum chemistry calculations from scratch.
-This package is designed for studying the electronic structure of molecular systems.
+This project is a C++ implementation of self-consistent field (SCF) calculations from scratch for educational purpose.
+Within this package we can directly see how the density matrix is initialize and converged.
+The evolution of electron density at each step of SCF is calculated and visualized.

-## Project Overview

-The goal of this project is to provide a C++ version of the core methods in quantum chemistry.
-This package enables electronic structure calculation of simple systems on a single-CPU.
-Computing efficiency will be benchmarked against pyscf.

 ## Completed Functionality

 The current version of the project includes the following features:

 - **SCF Convergence:** Iterative self-consistent field (SCF) calculations with convergence criteria.
+    Different initialization of Density Matrix (D_m)
+    - random initialized
+    - initialize at zero
+    - use core Hamiltonian as initial guess of Fock Matrix

 - **MP2 perturbation energy:** transform AO basis to MO basis and compute MP2 energy.

 ## TODO: Work-in-Progress

 The project is actively being developed, and the following features are planned for implementation:

-- [ ] **Hartree-Fock Calculation:** The Hartree-Fock method is implemented for calculating the electronic ground state of molecular systems.

-- [ ] **Geometry Optimization:** Basic geometry optimization functionality to find the equilibrium molecular structure.
+- [ ] Geometry Optimization

-- [ ] **Density Functional Theory (DFT):** Implement DFT methods for improved accuracy in electronic structure calculations.
+- [ ] Density Functional Theory (DFT)

-- [ ] **Post-SCF Methods:** Extend the functionality to include post-SCF methods such as correlated wave function methods (e.g., MP2, CCSD).
+- [ ] Parallelization

-- [ ] **Parallelization:** Introduce parallel computing capabilities to enhance performance on multi-core systems.
+- [ ] Improved Input/Output

-- [ ] **Improved Input/Output:** Enhance input and output handling for improved usability and compatibility.
+- [ ] Documentation

-- [ ] **Documentation:** Provide comprehensive documentation to guide users and developers on utilizing and contributing to the project.

 ## Getting Started